-Lydia moved to Los Angeles in 2007, where she was soon playing for theater productions, fiddling with bands and recording albums and movies.
-Her band, Rocky Neck Bluegrass Band won the "Best Band" contest at the Topanga Banjo, Fiddle and Folk Festival in 2009 and have been playing across Southern California ever since.
+She can regularly be seen playing with Rocky Neck Bluegrass Band, which won the "Best Band" contest at the Topanga Banjo, Fiddle and Folk Festival in 2009 and has been playing across Southern California ever since.
 They recently took first place in California Bluegrass Association's Great 48 Hour Showcase Showdown.

 Lydia founded the on-line recording company, Short Order Strings with her husband, film-composer Ryan Leach in 2010, which provides string arrangements and recording services to artists and bands.
 Lydia is also an in-demand teacher and educator working with students of all ages and levels to expand their skills and interests on the violin.